 Can I reopen my old claim?

 It depends.
 Some claims can be reopened if you have a “recurrence” of your old injury.
 Sometimes these old injuries are “aggravated” and a new claim needs to be filed.
 Determining whether or not you should proceed under your “old” claim or should file a “new” claim is a significant decision that can impact your rights to receive workers’ compensation benefits.
-Cullen Legal will be happy to review your claim and medical records with you during your free consultation, so that the proper choice can be made.
+Our attorney will be happy to review your claim and medical records with you during your free consultation so that the proper choice can be made.